kialanpillay/student-records/README.md

 # Assignment One: PLLKIA010

 ## Makefile
 The purpose of the Makefile is to automatically compile and link the C++ source files into a binary executable that can be run locally.
+Run these commands in sequence to interact with the program.
 ```make``` will compile the files into an executable called ```driver```

 ```make install``` moves the executable into a seperate *bin* directory